Commitment + Clinical Leadership = Better Outcomes

 Elderberry can grow up to 30 feet and has clusters of flowers, known as elderflowers.
 The berries are found in blue and black bunches.

-The flowers can be added into certain meals, but the berries are the most common part of the elderberry that’s consumed.
+The flowers can be added to certain meals, but the berries are the most common part of the elderberry that’s consumed.

 How is Elderberry Beneficial to Your Health?